New Years | beginning of month

 Nachi-no-Hi Matsuri Fire Festival | 14th

-The main festival of the Nachi shrine, it takes place on July 14 at the base of this magnificent falls.
-It is a fire festival in which 6 meter high portable shrines symbolically representing the waterfall are purified with the fires from oversized torches laboriously carried by men dressed in white.
+The main festival of the Nachi shrine, it takes place on July 14 at the base of these magnificent falls.
+It is a fire festival in which 6ーmeter high portable shrines symbolically representing the waterfall are purified with the fires from oversized torches laboriously carried by men dressed in white.

 Tanabe Festival | 24th to 25th